Joe Frank Harris: Board of regents

 After two terms as governor, Harris was appointed to the Board of Regents for the University System of Georgia serving for seven years, two years as chairman.

 Georgia State University

-From 1995 through 2009 Harris served at Georgia State University as an executive fellow and lecturer in the School of Policy Studies.
+From 1995 through 2009, Harris served at Georgia State University as an executive fellow and lecturer in the School of Policy Studies.
 He is chairman of the board of Harris Georgia Corporation, an industrial development firm that was established in 1980 in Cartersville, Georgia.
-He also currently serves on the Board of Directors for Aflac.
+He also served on the board of directors for Aflac from 1991 to 2011.

 Legacy

 The portion of U.S. Route 41 through Bartow County is named in his honor (Joe Frank Harris Parkway), as well as the Joe Frank Harris Commons that houses The Village Summit Dining Commons at the University of Georgia, the main entrance to the Georgia Ports Authority in Brunswick, Georgia (Joe Frank Harris Blvd.), and the main entrance to the Georgia State Fairgrounds in Perry (Governor Joe Frank and Mrs. Elizabeth Harris Blvd.).